lightyn/listlight/README.md

 `grunt lintjs` will lint all **.js** files in the source directory

 ### SCSS Preprocessing
-`sass scss/main.scss style.css` to precompile css from sass.
+`sass scss/main.scss style.css` to precompile css from scss.
 Implemented HTML only references this one master stylesheet to reduce resource calls, with main.scss acting as an import table to every required stylesheet.
 If you add a css file, give it the extension **.scss** and `@import "yourStyleSheetPathHere"`